sangeen28/DFH-ViT/README.md

 4.  **Classification Head**: A special `[CLS]` token gathers global information, and its final state is fed into a Multi-Layer Perceptron (MLP) for classification.

 **Why ViT?**
 Compared to traditional Convolutional Neural Networks (CNNs), ViTs excel at capturing **long-range dependencies** across an entire image due to their global attention mechanism[citation:8].
-While often data-hungry, they are highly flexible and scalable, making them suitable for complex tasks like hierarchical fossil classification when combined with strategies like synthetic data and transfer learning[citation:8].
+While often data-hungry, they are highly flexible and scalable, making them suitable for complex tasks like hierarchical fossil classification when combined with strategies like synthetic data and transfer learning.

 ## 🚀 Key Features of DFH-ViT